SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

     <artifactId>token-client</artifactId>
 </dependency>
 ```
+To enable token exchange between IAS and XSUAA, there are 2 options available:
+ 1. System environment variable `IAS_XSUAA_XCHANGE_ENABLED`
+ 2. Spring property `xsuaa.iasxchange-enabled`

-To enable token exchange between IAS and XSUAA system environment variable `IAS_XSUAA_XCHANGE_ENABLED` needs to be provided and enabled.
-To enable the exchange set the value to any value except `false or empty.
+To enable the exchange set the value of System environment variable or Spring property to any value except false or empty.
 The exchange between IAS and Xsuaa is disabled by default.

 To use the token exchange, by default the `bearerTokenResolver` needs to be defined in the application's security configuration in the following manner:
 ```java